Brazil Shops can add CPF to a PDF

 add_filter( 'pdfink_filter_placement_content', 'custom_checkout_field_magic_tag', 10, 4 );

-This is simple PHP code.
+Believe it or not, this is simple PHP code and a great place to start.
 It can be edited ad lib to accomplish your particular goals.
 Add the code to a (child) theme functions.php file manually or using the Code Snippets plugin.
-Here’s a nice list of all the order details you can fetch using the WooCommerce order object.
+For your convenience, here’s a nice list of all the order details you can fetch using the WooCommerce order object.

-Set up a private dummy product (price: 0.00) and live test with a purchase to confirm the magic tag function.
-Alternatively, this magic tag will work with the Test Lab feature — but only if you include a valid WooCommerce order number in the Magic Tags backend settings.
+To test the code, maybe set up a private dummy WooCommerce product (price: 0.00) and live test with a purchase to confirm the magic tag function.
+Alternatively, this magic tag will work with the PDF Ink Sandbox feature — but only if you include a valid WooCommerce order number in the Magic Tags backend settings.

 Check out more examples using the ‘pdfink_filter_placement_content‘ hook.